gnostyx/dita-demo-content-collection/README.md

-From the search results I then just opened each topic to the xref, copied the @href attribute to a new keydef in the keydefs map, made up a key name, added an appropriate navigation title to the keydef for that Web site, and replaced the @href attribute with @keyref to the key I just defined on the original xref element.
+From the search results I then just opened each topic to the xref, copied the @href attribute to a new keydef in the keydefs map, made up a key name, set the @scope attribute to "external" and the @format attribute "html", added an appropriate navigation title to the keydef for that Web site.

+On the original xref I replaced the @href attribute with @keyref pointing to the key I just defined.

 With that task complete, the only URI references should be in map files, either on dedicated keydef elements or on navigation topicrefs to topics that are not reused.
+You can check that by doing a search on "href=" across all the .dita and .ditamap files in the project.
+You should only get hits on .ditamap files.

+A more complete check would be to ensure that a given URI is only referenced once it an given map (or, more dogmatically, in exactly one map), which could be done with an XQuery the operates on all the files in the project.

 With these changes made and validated against the User Guide map, it's then simply a matter of making the same updates to the other root maps (integrator_admin.ditamap,